Our Staff.

 I have been a Christian for as long as I can remember.
 I was brought up in the Catholic church but became a Lutheran in my mid-20’s.
 I raised my six children in the church.
 I love being an active part of River of Hope.
 ROH is made up of caring, loving, supportive, accepting people.
 I am living my best life in this church community.

 At church, I enjoy coordinating our fellowship events and keeping us well fed.
-What kind of pie do you like?
+Feel free to contact me at 760-272-7545.

 John Kristich